5K Training Explained: What Is Zone 1 / The Recovery Zone?

 • Talk Test: You can speak in full sentences with ease

-• Effort Scale: Should feel like a 2 out of 10—relaxed, light, easy
+• Effort Scale: Should feel like a 2 out of 10.
+Relaxed, light, easy

 If it feels too easy, you're probably doing it right.
+That’s the whole point.
+Zone 1 is where real, sustainable endurance begins.

 Common Mistakes with Zone 1 Training